NLnetLabs/connectbyname/notes/dns-client-proxy.md

 When DD = 0:

 * all transports are in the pool of potentially usable transports
-* D53, DT, DH2, DH3 and DQ remove those transports from the pool
+* D53, DT, DH2, DH3 and DQ remove those transports from the pool.
+* The values of A53, AT, AH2, AH3 and AQ are irrelevant

 When DD = 1:

 * no transports are in the pool of potentially usable transports
 * A53, AT, AH2, AH3 and AQ add those transports to the pool
+* The values of D53, DT, DH2, DH3 and DQ are irrelevant

 Finally, an application can specify its own resolvers or rely on the resolvers that are known to the proxy.
 If ADN Length and Addr Length